Which Foods Should I Avoid While Breastfeeding?

 What foods to eat while breastfeeding

 Eat a varied nutrient-rich diet filled with fresh fruits and vegetables, whole grains, lean protein, low fat dairy (or dairy alternative), beans, nuts, and seeds.

 Here is a sample meal plan that helps provide the nutrients you need while Getting the Right Nutrition While Breastfeeding

-If you have questions about your diet while breastfeeding, reach out to our team of registered dietitians and lactation counselors for free!
+If you have questions about your diet while breastfeeding, reach out to our team of registered dietitian nutritionists and lactation counselors for free!
 They’re here to help on our live chat from Monday through Friday, from 8am–6pm (ET).